chrmorais/PanPublisher/README.md

 A simple BASH wrapper to export a Markdown source to PDF, ePUB, Kindle and more.

 Devlopment stalled for a while.
-Will resume soon.
+The project is under rethinking and redesigning, as most of the functionality provided originally by the script is built-in to [my Markdown editor of choice](https://github.com/wereturtle/ghostwriter).

 Requirements
 ------------